-The annual centrepiece for the ANZLF is a trans-Tasman conference attended by senior business and government leaders to discuss key challenges and opportunities, and establish defined outcomes to be advocated for by invited attendees.
+The centrepiece for the ANZLF is a trans-Tasman conference attended by senior business and government leaders to discuss key challenges and opportunities, and establish defined outcomes to be advocated for by the ANZLF.

 At the 2019 forum we launched the ANZLF Emerging Leaders programme in partnership with the Global Shaper Hubs of New Zealand and Australia.
 The selected group of 30 impressive emerging leaders brought energy and enthusiasm to the forum and will continue to provide their ideas into our five Sector Groups, as well as at future forums.